JonathanReeve/template-course-website/content/index.md

 ## Getting Started

 1. Sign up for a user account on [hypothes.is](https://hypothes.is), our annotation platform.
+2. Sign up for an account on Matrix, and introduce yourself in the course chatroom.
-2. Download and install *[Anaconda](https://www.anaconda.com/products/individual)*, a Python distribution, which contains a lot of useful data science packages.
+3. Download and install *[Anaconda](https://www.anaconda.com/products/individual)*, a Python distribution, which contains a lot of useful data science packages.

 ## Extra Resources